dinazaber/Desolate-Delivery/README.md

 **What we are planning to add:**
 - Interesting Locations that the player would like to discover
 - Advanced AI compared to classic shooters
-- Differnt playable weapons, from cold to launchers
+- Different playable weapons, from cold to launchers
 - Modern technologies(physical simulation and more)

 ---